CshlSiepelLab/extraINSIGHT/simulations_results/README.md

 Noah Dukler, Mehreen R. Mughal, Ritika Ramani, Yi-Fei Huang, Adam Siepel bioRxiv 2021.08.23.457339; doi: https://doi.org/10.1101/2021.08.23.457339

-The script binom.py is used to generate the results found in figures S1 and S2.
+The script binom.py is used to generate the results found in Figures S1 and S2.
 An example of the neutral mutation model file is included in the directory and can be run as follows:

 python binom.py neutral_model_example